LefdRida/texture_synthesis/readme.md

 The key idea of the method is to generate the new texture by minimizing the error between the gram matrix of feature maps of the original texture and the gram matrix of feature maps of a random noise through gradient descent algorithm.

-The technique is described then as follows:
+The technique is described then as follows [1]:
 ![alt text](https://github.com/LefdRida/texture_synthesis/blob/main/imagetest/Capture.JPG)

-#Results
+# Results

 ![alt text](https://github.com/LefdRida/texture_synthesis/blob/main/imagetest/res1.png)